Edgecortix-Inc/pytorch_quantization/tvm_qnn_evaluation/README.md

 In addition to models in torchvision, we also evaluate a quantized Mobilenet v3 model that we implemented.
 However, due to a missing functionality in PyTorch 1.4, converting this model to TVM requires PyTorch nightly build (1.5 or higher).
 The script detects the PyTorch version and only include a mobilenet v3 test if the version requirement is met.

+Note that since [this PR](https://github.com/apache/incubator-tvm/pull/5061), TVM translation of PyTorch quantized add/mul/concatenate ops deviate from PyTorch implementation, and they use QNN's implementation of corresponding ops, which do not produce floating point values in the middle.
+On the other hand, PyTorch v1.4 piggy backs to FP32 ops for its quantized add/mul/concatenate by way of dequantize -> FP32 op -> quantize.

 ## TVM installation

 Follow [the doc](https://docs.tvm.ai/install/from_source.html) to install TVM from source.
 LLVM is required.